ActuallyHappening/COMP1100/documents/Iteration_2/business_model_canvas.md

 - "I usually just write it down in a separate, like, word document plan that I've got set up." - [Liam Bienkowski interview 7](../../interviews/iteration_1/liam_bienkowski/liam_bienkowski_2025-08-27_7.md)
 - "I mostly have put it down onto a simple document, a plan for each of my semesters" - [Patrick Elgey interview 2](../../interviews/iteration_1/patrick/PATRICK_2025_08_25_2.md)

-**ITERATION TWO**:
+4) We believe students would like a forum to interact with other people who have completed courses they have already completed [Iteration 2 Test Card 3](../iteration_2/test_cards.md)

+This hypothesis was accepted for reasons found in [Iteration 2 Learning Card 3](../iteration_2/learning_cards.md).

+## Iteration 2:
 **Channels**
-1) Our customers would like to have a laptop-capable website to view, edit and choose courses in line with the solution proposed
+1) We believe that our customers would like to have a laptop-capable website to view, edit and choose courses in line with the solution proposed

-2) Our customers would like to have a phone app to view their course information and compare with friends on-the-go
+2) We believe that our customers would like to have a phone app to view their course information and compare with friends on-the-go

 **Customer Relationships**
 1) We believe that customers will spread the news about this through word of mouth

 2) We believe that customers would like UQ to promote this through the 'Welcome to UQ' page for new students

-3) We believed students wish to take the same courses as their friends where possible [Test Card One](../iteration_2/test_cards.md)
+3) We believe students wish to take the same courses as their friends where possible [Iteration 2 Test Card 1](../iteration_2/test_cards.md)

-4) We believed students plan their course in reference to a long-term course plan [Test Card Two](../iteration_2/test_cards.md)

-5) We believed students would like a forum to interact with other people who have completed courses they have already completed [Test Card Three](../iteration_2/test_cards.md)
+This hypothesis was accepted for reasons found in [Iteration 2 Learning Card 1](../iteration_2/learning_cards.md).

-5) We believed students don’t understand how their major affects how credit points are counted towards their degree [Test Card Four](../iteration_2/test_cards.md)
+4) We believe students don’t understand how their major affects how credit points are counted towards their degree [Iteration 2 Test Card 4](../iteration_2/test_cards.md)

+This hypothesis was accepted for reasons found in [Iteration 2 Learning Card 4](../iteration_2/learning_cards.md).